bowenliu16/rl_graph_generation/README.md

 ## Run

 - cd into `rl-baselines/baselines/ppo1`, then run `run_molecule.py`
 - The code is using CPU solely.
-To allow for multiple processing, please run `mpirun -np 8 python run_molecule.py` (8 processes).
+To allow for multiple processing, please run `mpirun -np 8 python run_molecule.py 2>/dev/null` (8 processes, and don't show warning info!!).